Friday, January 26, 2024

 A close look at the county's political leaders sheds light into regional political developments.
 Efforts to restore civil government began in fall 1865 when voters elected delegates to a state-wide constitutional convention and then legislators under the new state constitution.

 Freedmen were excluded from voting, so predictably all elected officials were white southerners.
 However, a close examination of the individuals shows some surprises.
 Only one of the men elected was a planter.
 That man was John Winsmith (not to be confused with his son, John C. Winsmith, who also was active in politics).
 Winsmith worked as a physician, but he also ran one of the largest plantations in the county.
 He had a deep personal investment in labor relations between planters and freedpeople.
 Prior to emancipation, he enslaved almost one-hundred people.
-His election also demonstrated the continued political influence of the county's traditional political leaders: Winsmith had served two terms in the state legislature.
+His election also demonstrated the continued political influence of the county's traditional political leaders: before the war, Winsmith had served two terms in the state legislature.

 Other antebellum politicians who were reelected were Gabriel Cannon, James Farrow, and John W. Carlisle.
 These men were not planters.
 Farrow and Carlisle were lawyers, while Cannon had ran a cotton manufacturing business.
 In particular, Cannon's economic interests were different from those of planter's like Winsmith.
 Cannon was less dependent on the labor of freedmen and more interested in state-supported economic developments like railroad construction.